EDUCBA

 Blender is compatible with Microsoft Windows, Mac OS, and Linux operating systems.
 The program is available in 32- and 64-bits versions.

 Blender supports an Internal render engine that helps in scanline rendering, ambient occlusion, and indirect lighting.
 These effects can be exported in many formats across various platforms.
 Blender also has a Path Tracer render engine called Cycles.
-This engine is specialized to take the help of the Graphics Processing Unit in the rendering process.
+This engine specializes in leveraging the Graphics Processing Unit for the rendering process.
 The Renderer Cycles also supports the Open Shading Language.

 The program includes Keyframe animation toolsets.
-These tools are specialized for Inverse Kinematics, curve, and lattice-based deformations and shape animations.
+These tools specialize in Inverse Kinematics, curve, and lattice-based deformations, and shape animations.
 These tools also help the user to create non-linear animations.
-The program is also assimilated with a node-based compositor in the rendering process that works with Open CL.
+The program also incorporates a node-based compositor into the rendering process that operates with Open CL.
 The program uses Python scripting language for developing tools, game logic, task automation, and prototyping.
-Blender has Modifiers that helps to perform constructive effects and Grease pencil tools for 2D animation in the 3D environment.
+Blender has Modifiers that help to perform constructive effects and Grease pencil tools for 2D animation in the 3D environment.

 Keyframe animation toolsets